EUMETNET/metocean-edr-profile/README.md

     - response formats for the data queries.

 Lastly, there are some open questions about scope: Should the profile include constraints on how to publish metadata?
 E.g specific rules on using OGC-API Records to publish metadata about stations?
 Are there overlaps between the job of WIGOS and Oscar (WMDS, WMDR?) and this profile?
 Also, as a matter of practicality the profile needs to be built with some understanding of how WIS2 is implemented.

-### Late 2024: Forecast / radar / alerts / climate data?

-Define the profile needs for meteorological weather forecast data.
-Reuse as much of the observations data profile as possible.
-Go back and refactor observations profile if that is required.

 ## License